-As I am updating this essay, I read in the Los Angeles Times that Obama is going to cut military spending.
-When I look carefully at his budget it becomes evident that he will--on the contrary--raise military spending by 24% over the next ten years.
-Newspaper reporters and TV news anchors never expose such lies or register surprise or indignation that such lies are being perpetrated.
-The basic premise of the newsprint and TV parts of the World of Untruth is that lying is perfectly acceptable behavior.
-Members of the Obama cabal-puppet regime do it every day of the week.
+As I am updating this essay, I read that Trump has sent American military units, totally without Congressional approval, into the Syrian conflict.
+Newspaper reporters and TV news anchors never expose such war crimes or register surprise or indignation that such crimes are being perpetrated.
+The basic premise of the newsprint and TV parts of the World of Untruth is that crime on the part of political or financial leaders is perfectly acceptable behavior.

-Following the 2000 coup d'etat that allowed Bush II to seize power illegally, the 2004 election in which Karl Rove's Nazis rigged the votes and the vote counting, and the 2008 election resulting in Obama the Con-Man being placed in the presidency, an entire "shadow world" has been systematically created in which lies are truths, crimes go entirely unnoticed, the destruction of Constitutional liberties is ongoing, men and women are sent to Iraq and Afghanistan to die for oil and cabal corporation profits, and working class Americans are ground into the dirt.
-People throughout the world have become so accustomed to and benumbed by this "shadow world" of ignorance, repression, and tryanny that they delusively believe it to be the only real world.
+Following the 2000 coup d'etat that allowed Bush II to seize power illegally, the 2004 election in which Karl Rove's Nazis rigged the votes and the vote counting, the 2008 election resulting in Obama the Con-Man being placed in the presidency, and the stealing of the 2016 election by Donand Trump, an entire "shadow world" has been systematically created in which lies are truths, crimes go entirely unnoticed, the destruction of Constitutional liberties is ongoing, men and women are sent to Iraq and Afghanistan to die for oil and cabal corporation profits, and working class Americans are ground into the dirt.
+People throughout the world have become so accustomed to and benumbed by this "shadow world" of ignorance, repression, and tyranny that they delusively believe it to be the only real world.

 Plato, Gorgias (382a-b)

 Not working to discover--and realize--the truth and not having reasoned opinions about what is happening in the world is a way of being complicit in the tyranny that's going on.